AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 !!! note
     This option is best for contributors who have previous Git and command-line experience.
-    The OpenScPCA documentation will generally not present how to use Git via the command line.
+    The OpenScPCA documentation will generally not present how to use Git via the command line.<br><br>
-    If you are new to Git or have limited command-line experience, we do not recommend using Git via the command line.
+    If you are new to Git or have limited command-line experience, we do not recommend this option.

 The UNIX command-line interface is the classic way of running Git commands.
 We specifically recommend this option for contributors who have previous experience working with Git on the command line.